schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

 layout: offerings
 img: businessman.jpg
 category: [Services-Firma]
-title: Clarity and Joy for Managers - Executive Supervision
+title: Clarity and Joy for Leaders - Executive Supervision Coaching
-description: "As a manager you have to make many decisions every day.
-We offer you holistic supervision and consider the interaction of all your topics."
+description: "As a leader you have to make many decisions every day.
+We offer you holistic supervision coaching and consider the interaction of all your topics."
 angebot: 45 min individual coaching with Miriam or Markus
 preis: from 300€ for 45 min coaching or 1800€ for 3 months
-anfrage: Your manager supervision
+anfrage: Your manager supervision coaching
 permalink: executive-supervision
 ---

-Managers have a complex task that includes making many decisions every day.
+Leaders have a complex task that includes making many decisions every day.
+In addition to professional skills there are expectations for communication skills, sovereignty, integrity, decision-making power, effectiveness, sense of responsibility, orientation, assertiveness, ability to cooperate, empathy, authenticity, flexibility, an "eye for the essential" and much more.
+So it is a lot about your individual personality.
+The conscious design of the leadership role and the ability to self-reflect - with the aim of examining one's own individual perception, thinking and feeling, and the personal communication behavior - are important for your successful leadership.

 Colleagues, team members, internal coaches and HR business partners are good sparring partners.
 However, these are usually tied to the same processes, the same business idea, the same strategy or vision.
-Supervision with an external coach gives you the opportunity to focus and achieve high-quality execution of all tasks without feeling overwhelmed.
+Supervision coaching with an external coach gives you the opportunity to focus and achieve high-quality execution of all tasks without feeling overwhelmed.

 <br>
 <div class="container">